Revisiting Event Study Designs: Robust and Efficient Estimation: Setting

 Finally, researchers sometimes impose restrictions on causal effects, explicitly or implicitly.
-For instance, $\tau_{it}$ may be assumed to be homogeneous for all units and periods, or only depend on the number of periods since treatment (but be otherwise homogeneous across units and periods), or perhaps to be time-invariant for each unit.
-We will consider such restrictions as a possible auxiliary assumption: \begin{assumption}[Restricted causal effects] $B\tau=0$ for a known $M\times N_{1}$ matrix $B$ of full row rank. \end{assumption} It will be more convenient for us to work with an equivalent formulation of \ref{assu:A2}, based on $N_{1}-M$ free parameters driving treatment effects rather than $M$ restrictions on them: \begin{assumption}[Model of causal effects] $\tau=\Gamma\theta$, where $\theta$ is a $\left(N_{1}-M\right)\times1$ vector of unknown parameters and $\Gamma$ is a known $N_{1}\times\left(N_{1}-M\right)$ matrix of full column rank. \end{assumption} {\arabic{assumption}} \ref{assu:A2prime} imposes a parametric model of treatment effects.
+For instance, $\tau_{it}$ may be assumed to be homogeneous for all units and periods, or only depend on the number of periods since treatment (but be otherwise homogeneous across units and calendar periods).
+We will consider such restrictions as a possible auxiliary assumption: \begin{assumption}[Restricted causal effects] $B\tau=0$ for a known $M\times N_{1}$ matrix $B$ of full row rank. \end{assumption} It will be more convenient for us to work with an equivalent formulation of \ref{assu:A3}, based on $N_{1}-M$ free parameters driving treatment effects rather than $M$ restrictions on them: \begin{assumption}[Model of causal effects] $\tau=\Gamma\theta$, where $\theta$ is a $\left(N_{1}-M\right)\times1$ vector of unknown parameters and $\Gamma$ is a known $N_{1}\times\left(N_{1}-M\right)$ matrix of full column rank. \end{assumption} {\arabic{assumption}} \ref{assu:A3prime} imposes a parametric model of treatment effects.
 For example, the assumption that treatment effects all be the same, $\tau_{it}\equiv\theta_{1}$, corresponds to $N_{1}-M=1$ and $\Gamma=\left(1,\dots,1\right)^{\prime}$.
-In contrast, a ``null model'' $\tau_{it}\equiv\theta_{it}$ that imposes no restrictions is captured by $M=0$ and $\Gamma=\mathbb{I}_{N_{1}}$.
+Conversely, a ``null model'' $\tau_{it}\equiv\theta_{it}$ that imposes no restrictions is captured by $M=0$ and $\Gamma=\mathbb{I}_{N_{1}}$.